nitin-dominic/KMeans_Segmentation/README.md

 # KMeans_Segmentation
- Implemented KMeans on an orthomsaicked image of Barley Plots.
+ Implemented KMeans on MATLAB on an orthomsaicked image of Barley Plots.